LoginovAS/py_tags_counter/README.md

  - Python 3.5.3 or higher;
  - Redis 3.2.8 or higher;
  - Py-redis 2.10.3 or higher;
+ - Flask 0.12.2 or higher;
  - Python RQ 0.10.0 or higher;

+ The following libs install using pip: lxml requests flask rq

 Clone the repository to some local directory (/path/to/application/).
 Execute the next step from repo directory (/path/to/application/).